 Best Practices When Keeping a Construction Daily Log

 As useful as a construction daily report is, creating one is not without its challenges.
 The first thing is to be consistent.
-Don’t do a daily report every other day: it loses its purpose.
-These daily reports are called that for a reason, and need to be filled out at the end of every workday.
+Don’t complete a daily report every other day as it loses its purpose.
+These daily reports are named for a reason and need to be filled out at the end of every workday.

 Keep good records, too, because taking the time and effort to fill out a daily report is wasted if you can’t find it when you need it.
 Make it part of the process to file away the work.
 Keeping good records is critical for any project, especially in construction, which is another reason to look into project management software that can store your digital files.